Homosexuality in medieval Europe: Early Christian medieval views

-Around 400 A.D., Christianity began to introduce a new sexual code focused on the religious concepts of holiness and "purity."
+Around 400, Christianity began to introduce a new sexual code focused on the religious concepts of holiness and "purity".
 The emerging Church, which gained social and political sway by the mid-third century, had two approaches to sexuality.
 One of these, like their Greco-Roman predecessors, did not view or judge sexuality in terms of heterosexual or homosexual acts.
 Instead, it only judged the act itself, and promoted a sex life that mainly focused on platonic relationships.
-Some point to the ancient Church's Brother-Making Ceremony as an example of same-sex marriage, but this is contested.
-For instance, the Roman tradition of forming a legal union with another male by declaring a "brother" persisted during the early Medieval years.
-Also, though there was no official marriage within religious communities, long lasting relationships or bonds were made.
+For instance, the Roman tradition of forming a legal union with another male by declaring a "brother" persisted during the early medieval years.
+Also, though there was no official marriage within religious communities, long-lasting relationships or bonds were made.
 Also, there are many poems from that century that suggest the existence of lesbian relationships.

-The main approach to Christian sexuality held an opposing view.
-Under this approach, sex was only meant for procreation purposes.
-Sexual activity in which procreation was impossible, including homosexual acts, was considered sinful.
-Such a view was inherited from aspects of late antique pagan ethics and was at first limited to abstinent Christian writers who were deeply inspired by Hellenistic philosophy.
-Eventually, it would be this approach to sexuality that was favored and spread throughout the Christian world because it limited sexual activity the most and appealed to an already understood principle.
-Ultimately, this approach would become the standard of Catholic orthodoxy.

 Punishment in medieval times

-By the end of the Middle Ages, most of the Catholic churchmen and states accepted and lived with the belief that sexual behavior was, according to Natural Law aimed at procreation, considering purely sterile sexual acts, i.e. oral and anal sex, as well as masturbation, sinful.
-However homosexual acts held a special place as crimes against Natural Law.
-Most civil law codes had punishments for such "unnatural acts," especially in regions which were heavily influenced by the Church's teachings.
+By the end of the Middle Ages, most of the Catholic churchmen and states accepted and lived with the belief that sexual behavior was, according to natural law, reserved for procreation, considering purely sterile sexual acts (i.e., oral and anal sex, as well as masturbation) sinful.
+However, homosexual acts held a special place as crimes against natural law.
+Most civil law codes had punishments for such "unnatural acts", especially in regions that were heavily influenced by the Church's teachings.

-In early Medieval years, homosexuality was given no particular penance; it was viewed like all the other sins.
+In the early medieval years, homosexuality was given no particular penance; it was viewed like all the other sins.
 For example, during the eighth century, Pope Gregory III gave penances of 160 days for unnatural female acts and usually one year for males who committed acts of sodomy, the passive partner being treated more severely.
 During the Inquisition itself, individuals were rarely investigated for sodomy alone; it was usually associated with the expression of heretical beliefs and attacks on the Church.
 Those who did not recant their heresy would be severely punished.
+Officials saw a break in moral and religious views because of homosexuality.
+Thus, it was seen as a pagan view; those considered guilty would be charged with capital punishment.